jembie/information-retrieval-exercises/README.md

 uv self update
 ```

-However, pip can also be used (though we will not provide further setup details, though if you installed `uv` via pip, you can simply type e.g. python3 -m uv sync and achieve similar results):
+However, pip can also be used (we will not provide further setup details, though if you installed `uv` via pip, you can simply type e.g. python3 -m uv sync and achieve similar results):
 ```bash
 pip install uv
 ```